plone/Installers-UnifiedInstaller/README.txt

 changing ports and adding new packages and products by editing the buildout.cfg file in your instance home.

-See Martin Aspelli's excellent tutorial
-"Managing projects with zc.buildout":http://plone.org/documentation/tutorial/buildout for information on buildout options.
+See tutorial `Managing projects with Buildout <https://plone.org/documentation/manual/developer-manual/managing-projects-with-buildout>`_ for information on buildout options.

 Apply settings by running bin/buildout in your buildout installation directory.